 There are still possible options and my team at BBCIncorp worked on such practical cases for our clients.

-To better work on your case, I will need more information about your expectation and current state of the business, so please feel free to get in touch with me if you need more information about opening a bank account in Hong Kong.
+To better work on your case, we will need more information about your expectation and current state of the business, so please feel free to get in touch with our team via email@example.com if you need more information about opening a bank account in Hong Kong.

 Disclaimer: While BBCIncorp strives to make the information on this website as timely and accurate as possible, the information itself is for reference purposes only.
 You should not substitute the information provided in this article for competent legal advice.
 Feel free to contact BBCIncorp’s customer services for advice on your specific cases.